philipstaffordwood/tilkynna/doc/report_generation.md

     **monitorStalledRequests:**  relate to the scheduler for checking if there are any requests stuck in the STARTED status

-- The number of retries which the server will do can also be  configured in your application.yaml (or equivalent values file when using the helm chart.).
+- The number of retries which the server will do can also be  configured in your application.yaml

   ```yaml
   tilkynna: